jaisalsabu/Air-Quality-Index-Prediction-Using-SARIMA/README.md

 Of India.
 We will be taking the data from 2015-2020 for our analysis and will apply several algorithms to forecast the air quality of India in coming years and perform a analysis of the data to infer several facts.
 The project includes all the major stages of a Data Analytic Pipeline and the detailed exploratory analysis of the data-set.

-Index Terms— Deep Learning(DL), Machine Learning(ML), Extreme Gradient Boosting (XGBoost), Seasonal Auto Regressive Integrated Moving Averages, Auto Regressive Integrated Moving Averages, Pyspark, Pandas, Air Quality Index(AQI)
+Index Terms— Deep Learning(DL), Machine Learning(ML), Extreme Gradient Boosting (XGBoost), Seasonal Auto Regressive Integrated Moving Averages, Auto Regressive Integrated Moving Averages, Pyspark, Pandas, Air Quality Index(AQI)